Tap the text to show or hide reading controls.

 I need to concentrate, so keep quiet.

-He had to finish the setup within two minutes.
+The shaman’s blood would keep the heart beating only for a little while; he had to finish the setup within two minutes.

 After feeding blood to the rest of the hearts to set them moving as well, he placed them into the zombies’ hands.